mahuntington/php-notes/Nested_Models.md

 SELECT * FROM locations LEFT JOIN people ON locations.id = people.home_id;
 ```

-Now we have any missing rows from the `locations` table.
+Now we have the additional missing rows from the `locations` table.

 Currently, our `Locations:all()` should look something like this: